ayshaw/Dog-Breed-Project/docs/index.md

 <br>[click here for more about the prepocessing steps, models and performance](model.md)

+## Conclusions
+The model that performed the best on the dataset was the      model.

 ## Python code
 The links to the python code are the following:
 [EDA]